 Dr. Matloff was born in Los Angeles, and grew up in East Los Angeles and the San Gabriel Valley.
 He has a PhD in pure mathematics from UCLA, specializing in probability theory and statistics.
-He has published numerous papers in computer science and statistics, with current research interests in parallel processing, analysis of social networks, and regression methodology.
+His current research interests are parallel processing, analysis of social networks, and regression methodology.